-I was a little tired and answered him mostly in ignored tone as I knew I was done with all for Diwali.
+I was a little tired and answered him mostly in ignored tone.

-And then he asked, “Madam, Diwali special Moti soap? ”
+And then he asked, “Madam, Moti soap? ”

-Oh ..there he was….… how can I forget that particular occasion special soap?
+Oh ! how did I forget that particular occasion special soap?

 How would it be possible that the first day bath of Diwali be without Moti ?